mohamedismail37/Math-Game/README.md

 # Math Game — A Console-Based Arithmetic Game
 ## 🎮 Description
 **Math Game** is a simple C++ console game for practicing arithmetic with random questions and instant feedback.
-Players choose difficulty levels and operations, then solve math problems generated on the fly.
+Players choose difficulty levels and operations, then solve the math problems.

 ---
 ![Game Screenshot](assets/Equal.png)